-This 10,000 square foot mansion, originating nearly 300 years ago, has remained mostly intact and in the same family for 297 years of its existence.
+This 10,000 square foot mansion, originating 300 years ago, has remained mostly intact and in the same family for 297 years of its existence.

-Dirck Brinckerhoff (1667-1748) came to the area in 1718 from Long Island and acquired a 2,000 acre tract of land that stretched from Fishkill Village to Sprout Creek from Madam Brett.
-The Brinckerhoff Inn is located in the original home that was built on this property.
-Originally a two room stone structure with a chimney built by Abraham Brinckerhoff, eldest son of Dirck, it was used as both a home and a trading post.
+Dirck Brinckerhoff (1667-1748) came to the area in 1718 from Long Island and acquired a 2,000-acre tract of land that stretched from Fishkill Village to Sprout Creek from Madam Brett.
+The Brinckerhoff Inn located in the original home built on this property was originally a two-room stone structure with a chimney built by Abraham Brinckerhoff, eldest son of Dirck, and used as both a home and a trading post.
 Abraham's brother John Brinckerhoff also built a home nearby (the John Brinckerhoff House, built in 1738 on Lomala Road in Hopewell Junction, currently a private residence).

 Abraham's eldest son Derick later constructed his mansion around the original two-room structure built by his father.
 Derick Brinckerhoff was the Colonel of the Second Regiment of Dutchess County Militia and an eight-term member of the State Assembly.
-His involvement during the Revolutionary War led to many influential guests at the home.
+His involvement during the Revolutionary War led to many influential guests that visited the home.